davidsneighbour/kollitsch.dev/content/blog/2022/notes-from-the-laboratory-october/index.md

 First of all: **PSYCH!!!!111One**.
 There was no September report.
 You probably totally realise that and knew it and were wondering throughout the month of October what might have been wrong.
 On the other side, I know you didn't ;) Talking to a non-existent audience has it's perks.

-Anyway...
-I had a slight health scare in September and decided in the aftermath that it might be a good idea to re-align some priorities, move some weight (mostly my own) and concentrate on making sure I will be still alive in some years time.
+Anyway… I had a slight health scare in September and decided in the aftermath that it might be a good idea to re-align some priorities, move some weight (mostly my own) and concentrate on making sure I will be still alive in some years time.

 This whole process also lead to me acquiring an unhealthy bunch of gadgets to control, monitor and obsess over my [bodily KPIs](https://www.klipfolio.com/resources/articles/what-is-a-key-performance-indicator).
 I am a proud owner of a [Galaxy Watch 4](https://www.samsung.com/sg/watches/galaxy-watch/galaxy-watch4-classic-black-bluetooth-sm-r890nzkaasa/) that keeps me moving, a [Withings Body Cardio scale](https://www.withings.com/eu/en/body-cardio) that tells me how fat of a slob I am, and a [Withings BPM Core](https://www.withings.com/eu/en/bpm-core) blood pressure measurement thingy that keeps a log of my unhealthy heart.
 I also did help to kickstart the [Ultrahuman Ring on Kickstarter](https://www.kickstarter.com/projects/ultrahuman/ultrahuman-ring-decode-your-metabolism).
 Lets see what this whole monitoring will bring.
 I'll report more about this all in a bit ;]